 842.2 OCEAN LAKE PARK - Developed by the Bosworth brothers, this development was named for the number of area lakes.
 In 1916, the name was changed to Ocean Lake.
 Later, it was shortened to Oceanlake.

 841.9 TWIN ROCKS - Twin Rocks was named for the two large rocks that stand about 100 feet high in the Pacific Ocean.
 A post office existed in this resort town from May 1914 to March 1954.

 841.2 SALTAIR - In 1913, development efforts in the area moved a short distance from Tillamook Beach to this location.
 The name Saltair supposedly came as part of an effort to promote the idea of a “salubrious” climate.
 The name was chosen by Frank Fields and Eugene Hartmus when they bought the property from the Alderman family about 1912.
 By the way, I checked.
 Salubrious means conducive or favorable to health or well-being.

-841.1 TILLAMOOK BEACH - This location was developed as a vacation location in conjuction with the Pacific Railway & Navigation Company.
+841.1 TILLAMOOK BEACH - This location was developed as a vacation location in connection with the Pacific Railway & Navigation Company.
 The many small developments in this area pretty much merged over the years and Tillamook Beach is often shown as being at milepost 841.6.
 Today the area is generally known as Elmore Park.

 840.9 ROCKAWAY - This was a major tourist attraction named for Rockaway Beach on Long Island in New York.
 Cottages were located everywhere in the area and during the summer tent cities went up to provide meals and lodging for the thousands of passengers dropped off by the many special trains hauling people to the beaches.
 The town was founded by the Rockaway Beach Company.
 In 1987, the town changed its name to the more stylish Rockaway Beach.